-Clinic Volunteers underpin our ability to support up to 25,000 people per year and we are hugely thankful for the generosity and goodwill of all volunteers who have supported the day to day running of the organisation.
-Anxiety NZ has a limited number of placements each year for volunteers to support administration and community education.
+Volunteer Workers underpin our ability provide support and resources to the 300,000 contacts we get across all of our services each year.
+We are hugely thankful for the generosity and goodwill of all volunteers who have supported the day to day running of the organisation.
+Anxiety NZ has a limited number of placements each year for volunteers to support administration, community education, fundraising or research.

 The 24/7 Helpline volunteers

 Our 24/7 free nationwide Anxiety Helpline is often the front line of our services, providing a vital point of contact for those experiencing anxiety, and for their family and friends.
 Our volunteers receive full training but suitable applicants would meet a certain level of mental health study or work experience (e.g. suits university psychology students who are at least in their 2nd year of study or anyone with a Level 4 Mental Health qualification).
 Volunteers also need to be responsible, reliable, and have excellent people skills as the role involves communicating with highly distressed and at risk individuals.
 A commitment of at least 1 year of helpline shifts and monthly meeting attendance is required.